-12.1 What is the permitted scope of corporate whistleblower hotlines (e.g., restrictions on the types of issues that may be reported, the persons who may submit a report, the persons whom a report may concern. etc.)?
+12.1 What is the permitted scope of corporate whistleblower hotlines (e.g., restrictions on the types of issues that may be reported, the persons who may submit a report, the persons whom a report may concern, etc.)?

-Internal whistle-blowing schemes are generally established in pursuance of a concern to implement proper corporate governance principles in the daily functioning of businesses.
+Internal whistle-blowing schemes are generally established pursuant to a concern to implement proper corporate governance principles in the daily functioning of businesses.
 Whistle-blowing is designed as an additional mechanism for employees to report misconduct internally through a specific channel and supplements a business' regular information and reporting channels, such as employee representatives, line management, quality-control personnel or internal auditors who are employed precisely to report such misconducts.

-The Article 29 Working Party (the "WP29") has limited its Opinion 1/2006 on the application of EU data protection rules to internal whistle-blowing schemes to the fields of accounting, internal accounting controls, auditing matters, fight against bribery, banking and financial crime.
+The WP29 has limited its Opinion 1/2006 on the application of EU data protection rules to internal whistle-blowing schemes to the fields of accounting, internal accounting controls, auditing matters, the fight against bribery, banking and financial crime.
 The scope of corporate whistle-blower hotlines, however, does not need to be limited to any particular issues.
-The WP29 recommends that the business responsible for the whistle-blowing scheme should carefully assess whether it might be appropriate to limit the number of persons eligible for reporting alleged misconduct through the whistle-blowing scheme and whether it might be appropriate to limit the number of persons who may be reported through the scheme, in particular in the light of the seriousness of the alleged offences reported.
+In the Opinion, it is recommended that the business responsible for the whistle-blowing scheme should carefully assess whether it might be appropriate to limit the number of persons eligible for reporting alleged misconduct through the whistle-blowing scheme and whether it might be appropriate to limit the number of persons who may be reported through the scheme, in particular in the light of the seriousness of the alleged offences reported.